 Having learned the lessons, the Russian leadership launched and carried out successful military reforms in the 2000s.
 The result was a new armed forces, much smaller than that in the Soviet Union but much more efficient.

-Moscow stopped the expansion of Western in Georgia in 2008 and especially in Crimea by reincorporating it in 2014.
+Moscow stopped the expansion of Western alliances, especially NATO, in Georgia in 2008 and especially in Crimea by reincorporating it in 2014.
 Russia’s actions in Syria showed its new capabilities and put an end to the practice of color revolutions which had been forced upon nations and plunged many of them into chaos.

-The seemingly omnipotent West received one more blow when Russia had stealthily upgraded its strategic forces with weapons like long-range hypersonic missiles, a new generation of cruise missiles, including nuclear-powered ones, super heavy missile capable of attacking an from any direction, including the South Pole, and some other potent weapons.
+The seemingly omnipotent West received one more blow when Russia had stealthily upgraded its strategic forces with weapons like long-range hypersonic missiles and sliders, a new generation of cruise missiles, including nuclear-powered ones, super heavy missile capable of attacking an aggressor from any direction, including the South Pole, and some other potent weapons.

 By doing so Russia ruined the U.S.’s hopes to regain superiority and essentially won the arms race without even getting drawn into it.
 It has also partly debased previous U.S. military investments and made American aircraft carriers more vulnerable.